sneaky-potato/sneaky-potato.github.io/content/blog/bucket-list/index.md

 - Get over fear of heights
 - Travel around the world
 - Try out cuisine of all major countries
+- Become a music connoisseur
+- Become a tea and coffee connoisseur as well

 ---